ceewaigithub/waffles/README.md

 docker-compose up --build
 ```

-7. ya thats about it lol

-Ensure you have Python installed on your machine as the project uses Python scripts for traffic monitoring, music selection, and news reading functionalities.
+7. Ensure you have Python installed on your machine as the project uses Python scripts for traffic monitoring, music selection, and news reading functionalities.
 Your default web browser should open automatically to `http://localhost:3000` where you can interact with the application.

-## Contributing

-This is how u contribute if you're part of the group:
-1. lol just dc and just push to main just make sure we dont touch the same files can liao 👍.

-BUT FOLLOW THESE IF YOURE NOT PART OF THE 5:
-1. Fork the repository.
-2. Create a new branch: `git checkout -b your-branch-name`.
-3. Make your changes and commit them: `git commit -am 'Add some feature'`.
-4. Push to the branch: `git push origin your-branch-name`.
-5. Create a new pull request.
-Please ensure your code adheres to the project's coding standards and includes appropriate tests.
-Contributions without tests are unlikely to be accepted.

 ## Features